Chronicles from Home

 whose stories of the war are engraved in my flesh and whose optimism is

 rushing through my veins.
 In front of “Café Hillel”.
-All was there, our
+All

 whole story.
 No word was necessary.
-The true meaning of my life stood up
+The true meaning of my life

 with me, on the corner of the street.